 When word spread that the poor of Madeira needed food during famine in 1852, wealthy Bostonians sent help.
-They never expected what they got in return.
+But they never expected what they got in return.

 Famine in Madeira